RegionInternational. Neutral scientific reference — not offered for sale here.

 neuro / cognitiveneuroprotectionBDNF (research context)

 Research / reference — not for sale.
 No dosing, reconstitution, or administration is published (intentional).
 Neutral scientific reference only.
-Unlike most compounds in this register, Semax is an approved prescription drug in Russia — so the honest task is to credit real clinical standing and flag
+Unlike most compounds in this register, Semax is an approved prescription drug in Russia — so the honest task is to credit real clinical standing and flag its limits.

 In brief